agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 - chances of learning skills at the age of 33 within design engineering (85%)
-- possibility of learning the right skills while spending time in this industry (70%)

-  This is assuming I can learn in my ample available free time (14-22 hrs).
+- possibility of learning the right skills while spending time in this industry (70%).
+This is assuming I can learn in my ample available free time of 14-22 hrs.

-- Getting a job in either research or management in top NGO's based on research or operations related credentials (70%)
+- Getting a job in either research or management in top NGO's based on research or operations related credentials from DE (70%)

   I don't expect it to be as tough as getting a job in MC.
 Plus I have quite some spare time on my hand.
 I could always look to improve my knowledge and skills.
 I would have 40 days of vacation every year, which I could really use to become better or even take internships.

-So a total 42% chance of success.
+So a chance of 42% for success.

 **Impact**:

 It is argued in the appendix that impact of working in an EAO is estimated at >970 lives when we work for 40 years.
-That becomes:
+A short version is:
+[An analyst from GiveWell](https://80000hours.org/2016/08/reflections-from-a-givewell-employee/) has made this calculation and estimates a contribution in the first year of ~97k$.
+This over 40 years comes to
+\> 970 lives.
+Assuming one can keep up with this, with:

+- 4% growth per year
+- 2% growth per year after 50
+- 7% growth every 5-7 years
+- Cost of a life now, 4k$
+- inflation in the cost of saving lives 2%
+- All this for the next 40 years

+That totals to 875 lives given,

 - 23 lives over the first 9 years in DE
-- 970*7/8 if I work in the EAO for the next 35 years.
+- '970*35/40' if I work in the EAO for the next 35 years.
-- total: 875 lives

 **Personal fit x Impact**

-Simply multiplying the personal fit and the impact.
+Simply multiplying the personal fit and the impact gives us (rough-impact):

-	42% x 875 = 380
+	42% x 875 = 380 lives

-In case EAO doesn't work out we can always move back to 'DE in NL'
+In case EAO doesn't work out we can always move back to 'DE in NL', which implies the effective impact then becomes:

-	42% x 875 + 58% x 95% x 200 = 480
+	42% x 875 + 58% x 95% x 200 = 480 lives

 **Conclusion DE for DW**